-(i) The Elblag instrument has 4 nut grooves and 4 pegs for 4 strings.
+(i) The Elblag instrument has 4 nut grooves and 4 pegs for 4 strings, arranged in 3 courses, a double course with 2 single courses either side.
 Together with the fact that it has a single sound hole in the centre of the soundboard, unknown on any rebec, it cannot be a rebec and is too small to be a vielle.

 (iii) The instrument was found in Poland.
 As Alexander Lyczywek of the University of Gdansk laments in his study of the Elblag findings, research into musical history and instrument organology in eastern Europe is sparse.
 My own studies have shown that, in this case, it is due to the loss of relevant artefacts in the attempted destruction of Polish material culture by the Nazis.
 This, I have to conclude, is what led Polish researchers to identify the eastern koboz found in Elblag as a western gittern, an error repeated in all literature I have found on the Elblag instruments.
-The “fidel” may be a gudok, an eastern European bowed instrument similiar to a rebec, but its appearance in Elblag does not match gudoks played today, and I have found no research into its historical evolution, so this identification is uncertain.
+We should not repeat this error with the Elblag fidel by expecting it to conform to a western European model of bowed instruments.

 The other two surviving ‘fiddles’ are English.
 Ironically, they were not preserved through being in someone’s private collection, but because they sank to the bottom of the Solent – the strait between the Isle of Wight and mainland of England – on board Henry VIII’s ship, the Mary Rose, on 19th July 1545.
 It wasn’t until 1971 that the wreck was discovered, and not until 1978 that the initial excavation work began.
 Unsurprisingly, then, neither of the found instruments have survived intact; but the remains do show that they were carved from solid wood, as we would expect of a vielle.